benwiz/geoplaylist/README.md

 # Spotify APP Credentials (needed for Spotify Web API)

 Client id `641da771c201429da8ec99a659aa5ff6`
-Client secret `3eac5083da4d4be0804ebdb0cf116c01` (don't make it public)
+Client secret `3eac5083da4d4be0804ebdb0cf116c01` (KEEP THIS SECRET, I'll scrub it from git before we release publicly)

 # API

-POST /upload (or similarly named)
+POST /train
   Expects location and music history in zip or csv format depending the source Returns a geographic location for each song. (location1, location2, location3, that represent real life areas like "Tulane" or "Junior year house")